 Safety, Features & Pricing

 As of this writing, the A8 hasn't been crash-tested.
 Standard safety features include 10 airbags, antilock brakes and an electronic stability system.
-Click here for a full list, and here to see our full evaluation of the A8's child-seat accommodations.
+Click here for a full list.
 Safety options include a forward collision warning system with automatic braking, as well as blind spot and lane departure warning systems.